FolkerKinzel/VCards/src/Examples/GettingStarted.md

 ### Naming conventions
 Most properties of the `VCard` class are collections.
 It has to do with that many properties are allowed to have more than one instance per vCard (e.g. phone numbers, e-mail addresses).
 Such properties are named in Plural.

-A special feature are properties whose name ends with "Views": These are properties that actually is only one instance allowed, but vCard 4.0 enables you to have different versions of that single instance (e.g., in different languages).
-You must set the same `AltID` parameter  on each of these versions.
+A special feature are properties whose name ends with "Views": These are properties that actually is only one instance allowed, but vCard 4.0 allows to have different versions of that single instance (e.g., in different languages).
+The same `AltID` parameter has to be set on each instance.

 Most classes derived from `VCardProperty` implement `IEnumerable<T>` in order to be assignable to collection properties without having to be wrapped in an Array or List.